 A comprehensive search location facility is provided with all 2565 stations indexed as well as hundreds of junctions and other major points on the NR network.
 If a track diagram covering the location is not available, the user is shown an old-style UT listing, else the diagram is displayed.

-Clicking a piece of track (eg a crossover) on the diagram will enable the schedules of any services that use it to be displayed.
-Common track is shown in black, uncommon track (with one or more UT entries) is depicted in dark grey, whilst silver track indicates no scheduled regular services.
+Clicking a piece of track on the diagram enables you to see the schedules of any services that use it.
+Common track is shown in black, uncommon track is shown in dark grey if there are regular services, or dark blue if there are only irregular services; light blue denotes no current services.

 There is a facility to record which track has been completed with a simple click of the mouse.
 When track has been recorded as done, it will be displayed in red and provides a quick check of what is still needed.
 There is also the ability to record which stations have been 'shacked'.